Skálmöld & Sinfóníuhljómsveit Íslands

-Skálmöld & Sinfóníuhljómsveit Íslands is a live album and concert video by the Icelandic heavy metal band Skálmöld and the Iceland Symphony Orchestra, released on 18 December 2013.
+Skálmöld & Sinfóníuhljómsveit Íslands is a live album and concert video by Icelandic metal band Skálmöld and the Iceland Symphony Orchestra, released on 18 December 2013.
 The song material is from Skálmöld's first two albums, arranged for orchestra by Haraldur V. Sveinbjörnsson and performed during three concerts at Harpa in Reykjavík.
 The concerts received the Icelandic Music Award for Music Event of the Year.
 The album was nominated for Album of the Year – Rock and sold more than 7,000 copies.

 Background and recording

 The band Skálmöld formed in Reykjavík, Iceland, in 2009 and combine heavy metal music inspired by bands such as early Metallica, Iron Maiden, Anthrax and Slayer with conventions from Icelandic music and poetry traditions.
 The lyrics are in Icelandic and draw heavily from Norse mythology.
 Everybody in the band is a member of the neopagan organisation Ásatrúarfélagið.

 After releasing the studio albums Baldur (2010) and Börn Loka (2012) and receiving attention for their live performances, Skálmöld were offered to collaborate with the Iceland Symphony Orchestra, which for several years had worked with bands and artists of disparate backgrounds.
 The composer Haraldur V. Sveinbjörnsson created orchestral arrangements of songs from Skálmöld's two albums to be performed by the band and symphony orchestra in Eldborg, the main auditorium of the concert hall Harpa in Reykjavík.
 The collaboration also involved the Karlakór Reykjavíkur (lit.
 'Men's choir of Reykjavík'), the school choir of Kársnesskóli and the choir Hymnodía.
 Bernharður Wilkinson was conductor.
 As part of the Iceland Symphony Orchestra's educational work, teenagers from primary schools in the Reykjavík region attended the final rehearsals on the morning of 28 November 2013, before three sold-out concerts were held on 28, 29 and 30 November 2013.
 The concerts were recorded and filmed so they could be released on CD and DVD as Skálmöld & Sinfóníuhljómsveit Íslands.